stacklio/stackl/docs/content/advanced/architecture.md

 tags: []
 ---

-This section describes the high-level architecture of STACKL, referring to  other sections for further explanation.
+This section describes the high-level architecture of STACKL, referring to  other sections for a more in-depth explanation.
 The architecture shows how STACKL enables users to flexibly and easily model, describe, and automate their application orchestration workflow.

 This workflow is supported as follows:

-* An operator, a user that submits tasks to STACKL, uses STACKL as a tool to model, describe, and automate applications by using it as (1)  a datastore of application configuration and infrastructure model data and (2) a platform that uses this data to provide autonomous application orchestration.
+* An operator, any entity that can submit tasks, uses STACKL as a tool to model, describe, and automate applications by using it as (1)  a datastore of application configuration and infrastructure model data and (2) a platform that employs this data to provide autonomous application orchestration.
-* Authorized operators interact through an API specification to submit tasks.
+* Authorized operators interact through an API specification to submit tasks, which are handled atomically to produce consistent end-results.
 Tasks are mainly submitting documents that model the IT environment and describe applications and that request the instantiation or management of applications.
 * Tasks are executed in STACKL through pluggable modules for authorization, storage, processing, automation endpoint execution, and monitoring and reporting.
-* STACKL thus has a Single Source Of Truth document datastore that contains the information to provide end-to-end application orchestration for users.
+* STACKL thus has a Single Source Of Truth document datastore that contains a consistent model of the available IT environment to provide end-to-end application orchestration for users.

 ## Diagram